ChryssaNab/Image-Colorization/README.md

 ---
 ### [**Visualization**](#) <a name="visualization"></a>

-The script *visualize.py* loads a checkpoint, creates the corresponding model, plots the loss curves and of course passes images from test set through the model.
+The script *visualize.py* loads a checkpoint, initializes the corresponding model, plots the loss curves, and finally passes images from test set through the model.

 To execute this script, edit the following variables from the code itself:
-- base_results_path: points the parent results directory.
+- *base_results_path:* Points the parent results directory.
 For example "<path_to_project>/Deep_Learning_RUG/Results/U_net"
-- checkpoint_path: points to the model we want to load
+- *checkpoint_path:* Points to the model we want to load
-- pretrained: True for ResNet GAN and false for UNet GAN
+- *pretrained:* True for ResNet cGAN; False for UNet cGAN
-- batch_size: if necessary increase or decrease
+- *batch_size*

 Executing this script will show a grid with the progression of the losses based on the *output.csv* file and create a new directory under *Results* with the real, grayscale and generated images.